 - Place the plunger over the train.
-Run water into until the plunger cup is completely covered.
+Run the water until the plunger cup is completely covered.

 - Pump the plunger up and down about ten times.
 When you press down, compressed air pushes the blockage downward; when you pull up, suction yanks the blockage back.
 This back-and-forth should eventually wiggle the clog free.

-- After ten thrusts, lift the plunger up, and see if the water drains out.
+- After ten thrusts, lift the plunger, and see if the water drains out.

-- If the water doesn’t drain completely, repeat steps 2-4 until it does.
-Once it does drain, run hot water for five minutes to flush the rest of the blockage out.
+- If the water doesn’t drain completely, repeat steps 2–4 until it does.
+Once it drains, run hot water for five minutes to flush the rest of the blockage out.

 What to Look For in a Plunger

 Whether you’re buying a sink or toilet plunger, look for a handle made of either metal or plastic.
 Wood feels nice on your hands, but its rough surface provides more places for bacteria to gather and grow.
 Drip trays are a must-have accessory for any plunger.
 You’ve probably seen them; they’re plastic bases for storing plungers when they aren’t in use.
 Drip trays keep your plungers from dripping soiled water on your bathroom floor and circulate air around them to dry them out for the next use.